flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 .. caution::

-  It is important to understand and tune FLOG serialization to your application.
+  It is important to understand and tune Flog serialization to your application.
   Serialization inhibits task asynchrony.
   When balanced, the performance effects should be very minimal.